How to respond to a social media lawsuit at your business

 Advertising injury protections included with most general liability insurance policies can cover legal defense fees, settlements, judgments, and other court-related expenses related to social media lawsuits for most professions.

 Some professionals with more exposure to libel or advertising injury risks might need professional liability insurance to cover social media lawsuit expenses.
-Professions that would typically need this coverage instead of general liability include lawyers, writers, marketers, and media workers.
+Professions that would typically need this coverage instead of general liability include writers, bloggers, and social media influencers.

 Compare quotes from trusted carriers with Insureon